Timetastic/slate/source/index.html.md

 **EmailAddress** | String | The new user's Email address **SendWelcomeEmail** | Boolean | Whether to send the user an email to set a password and start using Timetastic **StartDate** | DateTime | The user's start date.
-In ISO 8601 format: `2022-02-04T00:00:00`
+In ISO 8601 format: `2022-02-04T00:00:00` **leaveYearStart** | Int | The month that the user's leave year starts (1: Jan, 2: Feb&hellip;12: Dec). *Omitting this will create a user with the same leave year that occurs most often in your Organisation*

 ### Response